xiye520/leetcode/README.md

 # leetcode
-this is my leetcode demo
+This is some leetcode practice，implemented in go language.